By COGwriter

 Conclusion

 There is little actually known about Marcus.
-But if Irenaeus' account of a mysterious eucharist-like ceremony is accurate, it appears that he was influenced by Mithraism.
+But Irenaeus considered him to be a "precursor of Antichrist."
+If Irenaeus' account of a mysterious eucharist-like ceremony is accurate, it appears that Marcus was influenced by Mithraism.
 And somehow, that practice, and others associated with Mithraism, influenced the Church of Rome to adopt practices that early people like Irenaeus condemned.

 It may be of interest to note that Mithras was the sun-god and his birthday was December 25th (more information is included in the article What Does the Catholic Church Teach About Christmas and the Holy Days?).